isTrih/CNPOEChallenges/affliction.md

 - Without taking damage from Ritual of Meditation or Ritual of Dance
 - Without being hit by any Exploding Toads

+If you have more specific information on how to actually avoid these consistently, please get in touch.

 Encountering the King is moderately rare, you can buy a carry or a service for this as you can make a portal before entering the actual encounter.

 # 38 Ultimate Undertaking